About TJ Cycles

 I am one of a handful of women in the cycle trade with a thorough technical understanding

-of this diverse industry and was the first woman to pass the original Cytech qualifications
+of this diverse industry and the first woman to pass the original Cytech qualification

 established by the Association of Cycle Traders.

-I have designed and built several bespoke frames equipped with my own handbuilt wheelsets
+I have designed and built several bespoke frames equipped with my own handbuilt wheels

 and components tailored to my customers’ needs and wishes “from tubeset to tarmac”.

 This is a total joy for me as someone passionate about form, fit and function.

 My professional framebuilding jig has been adapted to build the 'Flying Gate'